-What do birds make on trees to live?
+- What do birds eat on trees?

 What do birds eat on trees?